nagavenkat1289/Plant-disease-detection/README.md

 2. **Precision, Recall, F1 Score**: These metrics are calculated per class to understand the model's performance on individual diseases.
 3. **Confusion Matrix**: A confusion matrix is generated to visualize the performance of the classification model.

-## Results

-The results of the model will be presented here once the training and evaluation are completed.